hukaixuan2017/doc-user/content/avatar/personal-preferences.rst

 My Queues
 ~~~~~~~~~

 In this widget some queues can be selected as preferred queues.
-Tickets in this queues will displayed under the *Tickets in My Queues* filter of the ticket widgets, and notifications will be sent, if new tickets are available in one of the selected queues.
+Tickets in this queues will be displayed under the *Tickets in My Queues* filter of the ticket widgets, and notifications will be sent, if new tickets are available in one of the selected queues.

 In :doc:`../tickets/queue-view` only these queues will be displayed under *My Queues* filter, that are selected in this widget.